-Activities Completed During Permit Year 5: The City has established a spreadsheet tracking activities that disturb greater than one acre of land is included in Appendix G. The dates of inspections during Permit Year 5 are included in this spreadsheet.
+Activities Completed During Permit Year 7: The City has established a spreadsheet tracking activities that disturb greater than one acre of land is included in Appendix G. The dates of inspections during Permit Year 7 are included in this spreadsheet.
+Two NOVs were given.
 Additionally, the City filled a Wastewater Division Manager position in Permit Year 3.
 This additional resource has enabled the City to perform more opportunistic inspections of both greater and less than 1 acre projects.
 Third party inspection reports are submitted to the City Planner, forwarded to the Stormwater Coordinator and stored in binders.